joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/connecting-to-a-database.md

 the `open()` method call in the synchronous example, the second argument is the constant `SQLMode.UPDATE`.
-Specifying `SQLMode.UPDATE` for the second parameter ( `openMode`) causes the runtime to dispatch an error if the specified file doesn’t exist.
-If you pass `SQLMode.CREATE` for the `openMode` parameter (or if you leave the `openMode` parameter off), the runtime attempts to create a database file if the specified file doesn’t exist.
+Specifying `SQLMode.UPDATE` for the second parameter ( `openMode`) causes the runtime to dispatch an error if the specified file doesn't exist.
+If you pass `SQLMode.CREATE` for the `openMode` parameter (or if you leave the `openMode` parameter off), the runtime attempts to create a database file if the specified file doesn't exist.
 However, if the file exists it is opened, which is the same as if you use `SQLMode.Update`.
 You can also specify `SQLMode.READ` for the `openMode` parameter to open an existing database in a read-only mode.
 In that case data can be retrieved from the database but no